11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text states, 'A simple answer to the question ‘what is freedom’ is absence of constraints.
+The text explicitly states, 'A simple answer to the question ‘what is freedom’ is absence of constraints.
 Freedom is said to exist when external constraints on the individual are absent.'

 Answer